 Assistant Professor Lynch is a conservation ecologist with expertise in research on rare and threatened species; biodiversity patterns and processes; vegetation, climate and geomorphology interactions; wetland assessments and management; and ecological and threatening process frameworks.
 She has research experience from the genetic scale, through species autoecology, regional ecology, global patterns of diversity, to the application of science to conservation policy and environmental management.
-Assistant Professor Lynch has over 27 years' experience on environmental issues, having worked with the Australian, Tasmanian, Queensland and Western Australian governments, the University of Queensland, the University of Tasmania and Indigenous representatives of Cape York Peninsula.
+Assistant Professor Lynch has more than 27 years' experience on environmental issues, having worked with the Australian, Tasmanian, Queensland and Western Australian governments, the University of Queensland, the University of Tasmania and Indigenous representatives of Cape York Peninsula.

-In March 2020, Assistant Professor Lynch stood down as a member of the Scientific Committee when she was selected as the Senior Director of the Conservation Policy and Planning Branch within the Environment Division.
-Upon accepting this position, she became the Acting Secretary of the Scientific Committee, with the full position becoming effective 24 June 2020.
+In March 2020, Assistant Professor Lynch stood down as a member of the Scientific Committee when she was selected as the Senior Director of the Conservation Policy and Planning Branch within the Environment Division at EPSDD.
+Upon accepting this position, she became the Acting Secretary of the Scientific Committee, with the full position becoming effective in 2021.

-Attachment C - Listed threatened native species and ecological communities
+Attachment C -Listed Threatened Native Species and Ecological Communities